amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 ### Note Regarding `Access_Paysuite_URN` ⚠️

-This specific workflow is built for organisations with historic Direct Debits that have an **`Access_Paysuite_URN`** stored as a custom field on the Salesforce Recurring Donation and Stripe's Subscription metadata.
+This specific workflow is built for BOS-UK with legacy Direct Debits that have an **`Access_Paysuite_URN`** stored as a custom field on the Salesforce Recurring Donation and Stripe's Subscription metadata.

 That URN is used as a *key part* of the matching logic.

 Most likely, your charity does not have this use-case.
 So you'll need to update some of the n8n nodes to match your use-case and remove the URN dependency.
 Or [contact me if you need help updating the workflow](/contact).

 ---